Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Illuminated Reticle

 Any crosshair-style reticle can be illuminated.
-Scopes with illuminated reticles are great in low-light shooting conditions.
+A scope with an illuminated reticle is great in low-light shooting conditions.

 Added illumination can be very beneficial but also come with a price.
 Plus, you might run into some battery life issues in the long run.